ArticySoftware/Articy3ImporterForUnreal/README.md

 ### Color Support

-*Note: Colors are only available with the extended markup option in the articy:draft export.*
+*Note: Colors are only available with the extended markup option in the articy:draft X export.*

 To support additional styling like custom colors, you need to add the `ArticyRichTextDecorator` to the list of `Decorator classes` on the rich text block.